-Bischoff, K. & Reardon, S. (2014).
+Bischoff, Kendra and Sean Reardon.
+2014.
 “Residential Segregation by Income, 1970-2009.”
-In John Logan (Ed.), Diversity and Disparities: America Enters a New Century.
+Pp. 208-233 in Diversity and Disparities: America Enters a New Century, edited by John Logan.
 New York, NY: Russell Sage Foundation.

-Bischoff, K. & Shores, K. (2014).
+Bischoff, Kendra and Kenneth Shores.
+2014.
 “The Role of Social Science in Action-Guiding Philosophy: The Case of Educational Equity.”
-Theory and Research in Education, 12(2):131-150.
+Theory and Research in Education 12(2):131-150.

-Reardon, S., C. Farrell, S. Matthews, D. O’Sullivan, K. Bischoff, and G. Firebaugh.
-(2009).
+Reardon, Sean, Chad Farrell, Stephen Matthews, David O’Sullivan, Kendra Bischoff, and Glenn Firebaugh.
+2009.
 “Race and Space in the 1990s: Changes in the Geographic Scale of Racial Residential Segregation, 1990-2000.”
 Social Science Research 38(1):55-70.

-Bischoff, K. (2008).
+Bischoff, Kendra.
+2008.
 “School District Fragmentation and Racial Residential Segregation: How do Boundaries Matter?”
 Urban Affairs Review 44(2):182-217.

 Bischoff, Kendra.
 2016.
 “Policy Brief: The Geography of Economic Inequality.”
 Washington, DC: Washington Center for Equitable Growth.